 FUE & FUT - different in harvesting but similar in implantation

-Advantage | FUE | FUT | |
+FUE vs FUT | FUE | FUT |

-FUT | Graft survival rate | Lower (85%) | Higher (95%) |
+Graft survival rate | Over 94% | Over 94% |

-FUT | Shaving donor area needed | Yes | No |
+Shaving donor area needed | Yes | No |

-Similar | # of lifetime grafts | ~6000 | ~6000 |
+Number of lifetime grafts | ~6000 | ~6000 |

-Similar | Target area natural look | Yes | Yes |
+Target area natural look | Yes | Yes |

 $5-$6 per graft

-The donor area can be hair from an area between the neck and the chin, but in most cases this area can not supply enough grafts satisfy the desired results.
+The donor area can be hair from an area between the neck and the chin, but in most cases this area can not supply enough grafts to satisfy the desired results.
 In most cases, most of the hair will be harvested from the occipital scalp (back of the head).

 Forms of hair loss | Cause | Treatments | |

-androgenetic alopecia | male/female pattern hair thinning hormones, genetics | topical/oral minoxidil finasteride spironolactone PRP( platelet rich plasma) hair transplant | |
+topical/oral minoxidil finasteride spironolactone PRP( platelet rich plasma) hair transplant |

 alopecia areata | autoimmune condition in which the body attacks hair follicles | topical therapies steroid injections light therapy systemic immunosuppressants |